talkarr/talkarr/docs/deployment/docker.md

 services:
   app:
     image: ghcr.io/talkarr/talkarr:latest
+    # image: talkarr/talkarr:latest
+    restart: unless-stopped
     env_file:
       - .env
     ports:
       - "3232:3232"
+    volumes:
+      - /path/to/your/media:/media # in theory, you can mount it wherever you like
+      - ./logs:/app/logs # Store the logs in "./logs" directory
 ```

 Or you can run the application using the following command: